-Amend line 14 and add "; AND BE IT FURTHER RESOLVED, THAT MUCC SUPPORTS SUPPRESSORS BEING ELIGIBLE FOR THE PITMAN ROBERTSON EXCISE TAX."
+Amend line 14 and add "; AND BE IT FURTHER RESOLVED, THAT MUCC SUPPORTS SUPPRESSORS BE-ING ELIGIBLE FOR THE PITMAN ROBERTSON EXCISE TAX."

 Kettler (Kobasic) move to accept the proposed amendment.
+Vote on amendment.
 Carried.

 Kettler spoke in support, again.
 Johann Krenzer supports the amended resolution.